sumichaaan/free5gc-k8s/README.md

 This repository aims to install dockerized free5gc stage3 and ride on kubernetes.

-NOTE: Can work at version `5.0.0-23-lowlatency` to run UPF(GTP5G Module.)
+NOTE: Can work at version `5.0.0-23-generic` to run UPF(GTP5G Module.)

-NOTE: Work in Progress.
-Parameterizing and so on is not done.